 8.4 It is accepted that access to the West Coast Mainline at Lichfield Trent Valley does provide opportunities for residents to travel to London.
-However, the overall numbers of residents travelling to London from Lichfield for employment is relatively low in comparison to other destinations with the station most likely being reached in the first instance by car.
-It was therefore decided not to include this factor as part of this study.
+However, the overall numbers of residents travelling to London from Lichfield for employment is relatively low in comparison to other destinations.
+Likewise the station is most likely being reached primarily by car and it was therefore decided not to include this factor as part of this study.